n6ai/minze/docs/api/index.md

 ### rerender

-Requests a component rerender.
+Requests a component re-render.
 The current template will be compared to the cached template and if they are different, the component will be rerendered.
 If you want to force-rerender, without any checks, pass `true` as the first argument.

 - **Method**